apinf/platform/README.md

 ## mail
 The mail object contains a username and password for the Mailgun service.

+## elasticsearch
+Elasticsearch takes a host value that contains the host and port of the API Umbrella ElasticSearch instance.

 # Nightly build
 You can preview our latest version at [nightly.apinf.com](http://nightly.apinf.com).